backpropagator/new-website.github.io/_pages/about.md

 Hi!
 I am a Research Scholar at Indian Institute of Science (IISc) Bangalore, working under the guidance of [Dr. Prathosh A.P.](https://sites.google.com/view/prathosh/home?authuser=0). \\
 \\
  I completed my B.Tech in Electrical Engineering from Indian Institute of Technology Patna (IIT Patna).
-I want to become a rigorous applied probabilist.
+I aspire to become a rigorous applied probabilist.
 In that pursuit I keep taking a lot of courses.
 Further, I enjoy working on various information theoretic quantities in deep learning.
 Some of the areas that excite me are - bayesian learning, energy-based models, diffusion models. \\
  \\
 In an earlier life, I worked on solving the problem of localization in indoor environment using deep learning methods.
 I was blessed to have [Dr. Sudhir Kumar](https://sites.google.com/site/ksudhiriitk/) (IIT Patna) as guide during my B.Tech.
 I worked for about 3.5 years under him.
 In the course of my bachelors, I also had opportunity to collaborate with [Dr. Sajal K. Das](https://sites.google.com/a/mst.edu/sdas/home) and [Dr. Moustafa Youssef](https://scholar.google.com/citations?user=r6DUyxsAAAAJ&hl=en). \\
 \\